demisto/content/Packs/ClarotyXDome/Integrations/XDome/README.md

 Use the xDome integration to manage assets and alerts.
-This integration was integrated and tested with version xx of XDome.
+This integration was integrated and tested with version 1.0.0 of XDome.

 ## Configure xDome on Cortex XSOAR